 Should I Get Life Insurance as a Stay-at-Home Parent?

-The financial value of stay-at-home parents
+The financial impact of losing a stay-at-home parent

 How much life insurance does a stay-at-home parent need?

 Since stay-at-home parents don’t technically earn an income, determining the right coverage amount can be tricky.
-Ideally your death benefit should be able to cover your projected child care costs for little ones, and before- and after-school care costs for older kids.
-Take the long view and assume that these bills will be in place until your children turn 18.
-You’ll also want to estimate costs associated with housekeeping, home maintenance and future financial goals you want to help your kids with, such as paying for college, a wedding or a starter home.
+Ideally the death benefit would be able to cover projected childcare costs for little ones and before- and after-school care costs for older kids.
+Take the long view and assume that these bills will be in place until children turn 18.

 Let’s unpack the basics of how life insurance works.
 When you purchase a policy from an insurance company, you’ll make regular premium payments to keep your policy active.
 Should you pass away during your coverage period, your beneficiaries will receive a death benefit.
 There are two basic types of life insurance.